 Why do some insurers require proof of preventive care before covering heartworm treatment?

-Some insurers require proof of preventive care to reduce their risk of covering preventable conditions.
+Some insurers require proof of preventive care before providing reimbursement to reduce their risk of covering preventable conditions.
 They want evidence that you've been responsibly preventing heartworm disease through regular veterinary care and monthly medications.
-When applying for coverage, be prepared to provide vaccination records and proof of regular heartworm prevention to qualify for treatment coverage under these policies.
+When filing a claim, be prepared to provide vaccination records and proof of regular heartworm prevention to qualify for treatment coverage under these policies.

 How do I compare heartworm coverage between different pet insurance companies?